Botanical Society of America Awards Recipients 2023

 Zach Smith, University of Wisconsin-Madison, For the Proposal: Morphological and physiological adaptation in an ancient plant lineage

-The BSA PLANTS Grant Recipients
+The Botany and Beyond: PLANTS Grants Recipients

 The PLANTS (Preparing Leaders and Nurturing Tomorrow’s Scientists: Increasing the diversity of plant scientists) program recognizes outstanding undergraduates from diverse backgrounds and provides travel grant.